abemedia/abemedia.github.io/index.md

     params:
         title: What our clients say
 ---
+<h2>Brighton web designers specialising in e-commerce &amp; content management systems</h2>
+<p class="lead">We're a small, yet highly innovative web design and development company based in Brighton &amp; Hove, East Sussex.<br>
+Since its incorporation in 2005, ABE Media have been at the forefront of new technology, shaping the future of web design with each and every project.</p>
 <!--
 > The website looks amazing.
 Thank you so much.
 > <small>Heather Hilder-Darling Callaways Estate Agents</small>